RISE: Research Intensive Summer Experience 2022

 - Faculty cost-share from NSF CAREER Awards and other research grants

-Our research program would not be possible without the support of the dedicated faculty members who have donated their time, energy, and in some cases materials and laboratory space.
-We are also extremely grateful for the financial support that some faculty mentors were able to provide through research grants or supplements.
-In addition, we thank the graduate students and postdocs near-peer mentors for their invaluable guidance.
+Our research program would not be possible without the support of the dedicated faculty members who have donated their time, energy, and laboratory supplies and space.
+We are also grateful for the financial support that some faculty mentors provided through research grants or supplements.
+In addition, we thank the graduate students and postdoctoral near-peer mentors for their invaluable guidance and commitment.